2022 AFF U-19 Youth Championship

 The 2022 AFF U-19 Youth Championship was the 18th edition of the AFF U-19 Youth Championship, organised by ASEAN Football Federation.
 It was hosted by Indonesia during July 2022.
 The planned 2020 and 2021 AFF U-19 Youth Championship were cancelled due to COVID-19 pandemic.
+Players born after 1 January 2003 could participate in this tournament.

 Malaysia beat Laos 2–0 in the final for their second title in the championship.

 Participant teams

 There was no qualification, and all entrants advanced to the final tournament, except for the defending champions Australia.
 The following teams from member associations of the AFF entered the tournament: